 A couple of years later, we purchased another display fireworks business (Advanced Imports), which enabled Rainbow Fireworks to grow again, with the ability to wholesale Class B fireworks across the USA.
 Early in 2014, we purchased the former DDT Fireworks.
 This was our 7th display fireworks business buyout.
 Along with this purchase, we hired Dale Ragains as our Display Fireworks General Manager, plus a few more office/warehouse staff.

 Even though Rainbow Fireworks, Inc. is owned by Steve and Peggy Showalter, it is very much a family run business.
-Each of the five children, and several grandchildren, are involved in the fireworks business in one way or another.
+Each of the five children and spouses, and several grandchildren, are involved in the fireworks business in one way or another.
 They have fireworks running through their blood!
 Ask any of them what their favorite holiday is, and they will respond 4th of July, without hesitation.

 YES, business is booming, and we are proud to be a part of over 275 different professional display firework shows, shooting across a 7 state area during the 4th of July holiday week, bringing smiles and laughter to thousands of spectators.